 First an extra, Henri Chomette became the assistant to the directors Jacques de Baroncelli, Robert Boudrioz and Jacques Feyder.
 Throughout his life, Henri Chomette lived in the shadow of his brother René Clair, which earned him the nickname "clair-obscur".
-Very early on, he broke with the teaching of his teachers and participated in the avant-garde movement by building a theory of "pure cinema", which gave great importance to the cutting and editing of scenes.
-This theory is illustrated by three silent short films: "Jeux des reflets et de la vitesse" (1923), "A quoi rêvent les jeunes filles? " (1924) and "Cinq minutes de cinéma pur" (1925).
+Very early on, he broke with the teaching of his masters and participated in the avant-garde movement by building a theory of "pure cinema", which gave great importance to the cutting and editing of scenes.
+This theory is illustrated by three silent short films: "Jeux des reflets et de la vitesse" (1923), "A quoi rêvent les jeunes filles?"
+(1924) and "Cinq minutes de cinéma pur" (1925).
 While his brother obtained his first success with "Un chapeau de paille d'Italie", Henri Chomette struggled with the comedy "Le chauffeur de mademoiselle" (1927).
-However, he definitively turned away from his theoretical concerns from Requin (1930).
-Resolutely anti-Semitic, he will soon only shoot for the cinema of the armies and dies in general indifference in Morocco.
+However, he definitively turned away from his theoretical concerns starting with Requin (1930).
+Resolutely anti-Semitic, he will soon only shoot for the cinema of the army and die in general indifference in Morocco.

 "Chomette's works are not like the symphonic movements of Ruttmann or Gance.
-A few agreements are enough to express a vision of the world through cinema and show the cinema itself.
+A few accords suffice to express a vision of the world through cinema and to show cinema itself.

 It was only thirty years later, with Peter Kubelka's Schwechater, where he shattered cinema as a continuous movement to discover deeper elements, that such a "radical" and minimalist enterprise was to be found in its purpose and form.
 One minute was enough for Kubelka.
 Five minutes would have been enough for Chomette. »